DML Commands - Data Loading

 Specifies the URI for the data file(s) on the client machine, where:

-path_to_fileis the local directory path to the file(s) to upload.
-If the files are located in the root directory (or sub-directory) on the client machine:
+path_to_fileis the local directory path of the file(s) to upload.

 filenameis the name of the file(s) to upload.
 Wildcard characters (